oppia/oppia-web-developer-docs/Schemas.md

 }
 ```

-**Example when default value is not provided**: Suppose ```make_community_owned``` is an optional argument which should not take any default value if no value for that arg is provided in the request/payload.
-In that case, the schema for "make_community_owned" should look like:
+**Example when default value is not provided**: Suppose `make_community_owned` is an optional argument which should not take any default value if no value for that argument is provided with the request.
+In that case, the schema for `make_community_owned` should look like:

 ```python
 {